Amiine-S/Sailsjs-Project-MongoDb-socketIO/README.md

 sails new tuto
 cd tuto
 ```
-b) Add the files from the folder ("AddFiles/AddFilesProjectBasic") to your sails project.
+b) Copy files from the folder ("AddFiles/AddFilesProjectBasic") to your sails project.

 - *package.json :* **Add dependencies**